jriguera/ansible-ironic-standalone/README.md

  * This version switched to MySQL 5.6 instead of MySQL 5.5.
 The migration is safe, because the *mysql* role stops the previous version, deletes *ib_logfiles* and it starts MySQL again.
-Next version will use MySQL 5.7 as it becomes the default version in most of the recent distributions.
+Next versions will use MySQL 5.7 as it becomes the default version in most of the recent distributions.

  * There is a new web interface installed with the role `webclient`.
 It